 Legal Notice 487 of 2021 amended the Reception Regulations and introduced the requirement to carry out an individual assessment and only order detention if it proves necessary and if other less coercive measures cannot be applied effectively.[16]
 It also introduced a provision which states that administrative procedures relevant to the grounds for detention set out in the Regulations shall be executed with due diligence.

-Despite the requirement for individual assessments, the vast majority of applicants were in practice detained following their detention on public health grounds with detention duration largely depending on the person’s nationality.
-Practitioners noted that applicants from countries of origin with generally low protection rates and high return rates, such as Bangladesh, Egypt, Morocco, Ghana, Ivory Coast and Nigeria were automatically detained under the Reception Regulations for the entirety of their asylum procedures or for the maximum duration whilst others – particularly from Syria and Libya – were either not detained at all or detained for a very short period of time.
+Throughout 2023 and 2024, despite the requirement for individual assessments, the vast majority of applicants remained in detention following their detention on public health grounds, with detention duration largely depending on the person’s nationality.
+Practitioners noted that applicants from countries of origin with generally low protection rates and high return rates, such as Bangladesh, Egypt, Morocco, Ghana, Ivory Coast and Nigeria were automatically detained under the Reception Regulations for the entirety of their asylum procedures or for the maximum duration whilst others – particularly from Syria and Libya – remained in detention for around two months.
+The only groups of applicants not remaining in detention following the health-based detention were those who had been identified as vulnerable by AWAS at the moment of disembarkation.
+In the decision-making procedure between the health-based detention and one based on the Reception Regulations, no individualised assessment is made and less coercive alternatives are hardly ever explored.

-This changed at the end of 2023 when, following the A.D. vs. Malta judgement, persons who previously were not being automatically detained, started being detained for a minimum of around two months.
+At the end of 2023 and throughout 2024, following the A.D. vs. Malta judgement, persons who previously were not being automatically detained, started being detained for a minimum of around two months.
 Although no formal change in policy was announced by the authorities, NGOs and practitioners report a change in detention practice just after the A.D. judgement.
 Whereas before the judgement the initial detention period was generally limited to the two weeks ‘required’ for public health reasons, following the judgement this initial period was extended to two months for almost all newly-arrived persons.
 This new period also applied to persons who, under the pre-judgement regime, would have been released following the public health detention such as Syrians and Libyans.

 It was reported further by NGOs that applicants are not always provided with a copy of their Detention Order, which is moreover only available in English and often issued as a standard template to all persons.